oskardudycz/NetCoreWithDocker/README.md

 This example shows how to:
 - [x] setup work environment for .NET Core,
 - [x] create simple WebApi project with database usage,
-- [ ] setup databases without needed to install anything more than docker,
+- [ ] setup database without needed to install anything more than docker,
 - [ ] setup Continuous Integration/Delivery pipeline to make sure that your code runns properly,
 - [ ] create test environment,
 - [ ] create prod environment.